MarcoPalomo/OC-fullStack-Activity/README.md

 # Go Fullstack FR Quiz #
 ## Installation ##
-Clone this repo, and run `npm install` from within the project directory.
+Just clone this repo, and run `npm install` from within the project directory.

-## Using the app ##
+## Run the app ##
-Run `npm start` from within the project directory.
+Just run `npm start` from within the project directory.

 Choose the port your API is running on, and click TEST ROUTES to test your API.
 ## Schema ##